 Infectious diseases like coronavirus, also known as COVID-19, do have the ability to transfer from a dirty ice machine to customers and employees.
-While ice machines are not an environment where viruses can flourish, ice can carry germs if users don’t practice proper ice handling techniques.
+While the surface of an automatic ice machine is not the best environment where viruses can flourish, ice can carry germs if users don’t practice proper ice handling techniques.
+At Easy Ice, we help to maintain a clean and safe ice supply with professional cleaning, but employees must also follow some best practices to limit the spread of pathogens.
 To protect your business from coronavirus and other contagious diseases, we’ve put together a guide of best practices everyone should follow.

 How Does Coronavirus Spread?

-Everything we know about coronavirus so far suggests that it is transmitted from person-to-person.
+Coronavirus is generally transmitted from person-to-person.
 Airborne respiratory droplets from an infected person can pass the disease to other people or onto surfaces for a short while.
-While we don’t exactly know how long the disease can survive on surfaces, current evidence suggests it is between a few hours to days.

 Like all diseases, there is no way to guarantee your business is 100% sanitary.
 Still, by following best practices, you can significantly reduce the risk of accidental contamination, which can lead to a customer or employees member getting sick.

 Employees Must Wash Hands and Limit Unnecessary Contact

 The Center for Disease Control (CDC) is the leading organization tasked with preventing the spread of infectious diseases.
 They have compiled a list of best practices to help stop the spread of infectious diseases like coronavirus:

 - No handshakes or hugs – use other methods to greet one another without contact